tjungND/caoe-cerberus-query/docs/README.md

 #### False Positives

-In some cases the protocol may result in a false positive match.
+In some cases, the protocol may result in a false positive match.
-For example, a bad approximation accuracy of non-linear function can cause the result to contain non-zero values even in cases where `y` does not match one of the sender's sets' items.
+For example, a bad approximation accuracy of a non-linear function can cause the result to contain non-zero values even in cases where `y` does not match one of the sender's sets' items.

 There are multiple ways of preventing this from happening.
 We used a technique involving homomorphic squaring and scaling.
 First, we squared all the values such that the non-intersection values are mapped to smaller and smaller values (since they are in the interval `[0,1)`).
-Then, we scale those value using a scaling factor, to increase the difference between values that were meant to be mapped to non-zero and zero values.
-Now, squaring these values again, would increase the difference further.
+Then, we scale those values using a scaling factor to increase the difference between values that were meant to be mapped to non-zero and zero values.
+Now, squaring these values again would increase the difference further.

 ## Using PSMT